michaelgeers6/personal-website/content/authors/admin/_index.md

 I am a third-year PhD student in Psychology at the [Center for Adaptive Rationality (ARC)](https://www.mpib-berlin.mpg.de/research/research-centers/adaptive-rationality) at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en) in Berlin.

 My research investigates the psychology of consumer behavior and decision making.
 It currently comprises two major streams.
 The first explores the cognitive and social processes involved in believing and sharing misinformation.
-The second explores how consumers can be empowered to make better decisions.
+The second explores how to empower consumers to make better decisions.

 Prior to graduate school, I earned a Master of Behavioral and Decision Sciences from the University of Pennsylvania.
 I also completed an MSc in Marketing (Trinity College Dublin) and a BA in Business Administration (Provadis School of International Management and Technology).